-- 1. Log into the KN1108v / KN1116v (see page 35). - 2.
-Click the Download tab and download the Log Server AP program. - Go to the location on your hard disk that you downloaded the Log Server program to, and double click its icon (LogSetup.exe) to bring up the Windows Client Connection Screen:
+- 1. Log into the KVM over IP switch (see page 43). - 2.
+Click the Download tab and download the Log Server AP program. - 3.
+Go to the location on your hard disk that you downloaded the Log Server program to, and double click its icon (LogSetup.exe) to bring up the Setup screen.